KKeelloo/BoardGameCollector/README.md

 # BoardGameCollector
 ## General info
-Project created as part of Project created as part of "Systemy i aplikacje bez granic" course at Poznan University of Technology.
+Project created as part of "Systemy i aplikacje bez granic" course at Poznan University of Technology.